-Of course, you’re going to say your business is the best across your marketing brochures and your website.
-We’d be worried if you didn’t.
-Having confidence in your own offering is vital, but you need other people to believe in it too.
+You’re obviously going to say your business is the best but you need other people to believe it too.

-You need to make yourself useful essentially.
 By including case studies, you can demonstrate how you have helped other clients and it’s proof of real results.
-It’s proof that you’re the real deal.

-You want your branding to stick in your customers mind.
-You want to be the name they think of when a need arises.
+You want your brand to stick in your customers mind so that you’re the name they think of when they need something.